tagnja/blog/source/draft/mysql-explain.md

 ...+------+---------------+---------+---------+...
 ```

-You can using EXPLAIN to get how much byte in one row of the index, then to calculate the key_len of the EXPLAIN of the query uses how much rows index.
+You can use EXPLAIN to get how many bytes in one row of the index, then to calculate the query uses how much rows index by the key_len of the EXPLAIN.

 MySQL doesn't always show you how much of an index is really being used.
 For example, if you perform a LIKE query with a prefix pattern match, it will show that the full width of the column is being used.

-The key_len column shows the maximum possible length of the indexed fields, not the actually number of bytes the data in the table used.
+The key_len column shows the maximum possible length of the indexed fields, not the actual number of bytes the data in the table used.

 **The ref Column**